anaconda/pyscript-tutorial/01_python_in_the_browser/python_in_the_browser.md

 ```

 > ✅ This example is complete!
 Now let's save the `first_pyscript_app.html` and open the local file into the browser.

-> 🆕 If you worked with PyScript classic, you may have noticed the use of
-> `<script type="py">` instead of the custom `<py-script>` custom tag.
-> There is a dedicated paragraph at the end of this section that explains the
-> differences in more details.
-Please see [here](#script-typepy-vs-py-script).

 If everything works correctly, you should be now looking at a blank page! 😁
 I know this is probably not something you were expecting.
 You were perhaps expecting to